open-data-fabric/open-data-fabric/rfcs/014-minimize-offset-scanning.md

 - Will require more strict validation in implementations

 ## Alternatives
-- We could rely on skip list data structure to find blocks with non-empty intervals
+- We could rely on "skip list" data structure to find blocks with non-empty intervals
   - While this may work for output data, it would bring too much complexity in case of input datasets

 ## Prior art